OSCNWeb/oscn-news/_posts/2024-02-01-upcoming-oral-arguments.md

 [121,502](https://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=121502) - Lessi Benningfield Randle, Tulsa Race Massacre Survivor, Viola Fletcher, Tulsa Race Massacre Survivor and Hughes Van Ellis, Sr., Tulsa Race Massacre Survivor v.
 City of Tulsa, a Municipal Corporation, Tulsa Regional Chamber, a Domestic Not For Profit Corporation, Board of County Commissioners for Tulsa County, Oklahoma, Vic Regalado, in his official capacity as Sheriff of Tulsa County and Oklahoma Military Department.

 Plaintiffs/Appellants' Motion for Oral Argument is granted.
-The case is set for oral argument before the Court en bane commencing at 1:30 p.m. on April 2, 2024, in the Courtroom of the Supreme Court of Oklahoma, located on the second floor of the State
+The case is set for oral argument before the Court en banc commencing at 1:30 p.m. on April 2, 2024, in the Courtroom of the Supreme Court of Oklahoma, located on the second floor of the State
 Capitol.

 **Court of Civil Appeals**